nateJDXN/yogurt/README.md

 # Yogurt - A Granola Notes Exporter

 A Python script that exports your [Granola](https://granola.ai) AI-enhanced meeting summaries to organized Markdown files with full metadata.
-Designed to run nightly via macOS `launchd`.
+Runs nightly via macOS `launchd`.

 ## How It Works